What is cross allergy?

 - Heating foods: certain allergenic foods are tolerated after being baked or cooked, as the heat destroys many of the allergens they contain.
 But be careful: while most people can safely eat an apple pie, for example, allergens in hazelnuts, peanuts, celery or spices such as cinnamon or coriander are heat-resistant and should therefore be avoided.

 - Desensitisation: pollen therapy – consisting of several small injections under the skin – also relieves the cross-allergy in many cases.

 - Medication: antihistamines, mast cell stabilisers or glucocorticoids – taken in the form of tablets or nasal sprays, for example, and used to treat pollen allergies – can stop the symptoms of a cross-allergy.

 Risk of anaphylactic shock

 In the worst case, the allergy triggers respiratory distress or circulatory arrest.
 In the case of a so-called anaphylaxis, it's vital that allergy sufferers know the most important rules of behaviour and emergency measures, but also how to avoid potential allergens.
-CSS Insurance has joined forces with the aha!
-Swiss Allergy Centre to offer an anaphylaxis course for adults, young people, and parents of affected children.
+CSS has joined forces with the aha!
+Swiss Allergy Centre to offer a course for adults, young people, and parents of affected children.